richardcalahan/exportr/README.md

 ### Description

-At its core, Exportr is a simple environment variable manager for Ruby development.
+Exportr is a simple environment variable manager for Ruby development.
+It reads key-value pairs from a yaml file and loads these

-It